LLM International Commercial and Business Law

 Study and Modules

-You will gain a thorough grounding in your subject with the core module where you will discover the essential elements of international commercial law.
+You’ll gain a thorough grounding in your subject with the core module, Foundations of International Commercial Law.
+Here you will discover the essential elements of international commercial law.
 You will explore what drives the law governing international commerce, the reasons for harmonisation of the law in this area, the institutions involved in the harmonisation process, and the scope of that process.

-You will then have the chance to specialise by choosing from a wide range of optional modules.
+You will then have the chance to specialise by choosing from a wide range of optional modules such as:

-You will also take a compulsory non-credit-bearing module at the start of your course and write a dissertation on an area of specific interest to you during the summer months.
+You’ll also take the compulsory non-credit-bearing Postgraduate Legal Skills and Research module at the start of your course and write a dissertation on an area of specific interest to you during the summer months.

 With the consent of the Course Director, you can also choose up to 40 credits from modules from other postgraduate courses offered by UEA, allowing you to personalise your course to your specific interests.
 For example, you might choose a module from one of UEA’s International Relations, International Development, Business, or Economics courses.